Split (2016 American film): Production

 Shyamalan conceived the idea for Split years before he wrote the screenplay.
 He explained, "In this case, I had written the character a while ago, and I had written out a few scenes of it, so I even had dialogue written out, which is really unusual for me.
 It sat there for a long time, and I really don't have a clear reason why I didn't pull the trigger earlier.
 But this felt like the perfect time to do it, with the type of movies I'm doing now, and the type of tones I am interested in – humor and suspense."

-On October 2, 2015, James McAvoy was cast in the film to play the lead, replacing Joaquin Phoenix.
+On October 2, 2015, James McAvoy was cast in the film to play the lead, replacing Joaquin Phoenix, who had left the project a few weeks before it began shooting.
 On October 12, 2015, Anya Taylor-Joy, Betty Buckley, Jessica Sula, and Haley Lu Richardson were added to the cast.
 On October 27, 2015, Universal Pictures came on board to release the film and titled it as Split.

 The character of Kevin had been in one of the early drafts of Shyamalan's Unbreakable, but he had pulled the character out, stating there were balancing issues at that time.
 With Split, he brought in some of the scenes he had written for Unbreakable around Kevin.
 The film ends with the appearance of Bruce Willis's character, David Dunn, from Unbreakable, who makes a comment in reference to the previous film, placing Unbreakable and Split within the same narrative universe.
 Shyamalan requested permission to incorporate the character from Walt Disney Studios, which had produced Unbreakable.
 Shyamalan met with Sean Bailey about the use of the character; they came to a gentlemen's agreement where Bailey agreed to allow the use of the character in the film without a fee and Shyamalan promised that Disney would be involved in a sequel if developed.
 Shyamalan was very secretive of Willis' involvement in Split, removing the final scene from the film for test audiences.
 The cameo was shown at the 2016 Fantastic Fest and 2016 AFI Fest months before its theatrical release.

 As with The Visit, Shyamalan funded the film himself.
 Principal photography on the film began on November 11, 2015, in Philadelphia, Pennsylvania.
 Reshoots occurred in June 2016.
 During post-production, Sterling K. Brown's role as Shaw, Dr. Fletcher's neighbor, was cut from the film, as Shyamalan felt that his scenes were ultimately unnecessary.
 McAvoy broke his hand in a scene where he was supposed to punch a metal door, but missed the soft section of the door he intended to hit.